Clean Water Action is Fighting Global Warming and a Changing Climate in Minnesota

 Clean Water Action needs your help to make sure these clean water and climate change solutions become a reality.

-First, make sure you vote on November 3rd!
-Take our pledge to Vote for Climate Action!
+First: Take our pledge to Vote for Climate Action!
 You can join our team of advocates who are working to get this done.
 It doesn't matter if you are a lifelong volunteer or a first-timer, we need you!
 Contact our Water Program Coordinator, Steve Schultz at firstname.lastname@example.org.
 We can connect with you, set you up with activities you are comfortable doing, and you can take menaingful actions for a sustainable future.